 - The Fiber Sludge: Adding high amounts of inulin or chicory root fiber creates a hygroscopic gummy—meaning it loves to pull moisture from the air.
 These gummies sweat inside the bottle and can turn into a sticky blob within weeks if not properly coated.
 A cellulose-based anti-caking agent helps, but it's a band-aid if the base formulation isn't dialed in.

 - The Herbal Chalk: Using powdered herbs creates a gritty mouthfeel.
-The manufacturing trick here is controlled crystallization.
+The trick here is controlled crystallization.
 Adjust the sugar solids (Brix level) low enough that sugar doesn't recrystallize around the herbal powder, but high enough to pull water away from the fiber.
 It's a constant balancing act that requires precise monitoring during production.

 The Regulatory Landmine

-Because we can't make medical or health claims, the manufacturing process itself becomes the claim.
+Since we can't make medical or health claims, the manufacturing process itself becomes the claim.
 Brands that invest in rigorous stability testing, low-heat processing, and proper water activity control are the ones whose products actually survive the shelf.

 The Bottom Line